Myanmar boat people swap violence for desperation

 "It's an extremely desperate life for these people," said one worker for a humanitarian group that provides assistance illegally at one camp, asking not to be named.
 "They have been here for such a long time and there is no prospect of change."

-UNHCR's Sanders has crossed swords with the government in recent days over its decision to turn back the boatloads of traumatized Rohingyas.
+UNHCR's Sanders has crossed swords with the government in recent days over its decision to turn back the boatloads of traumatised Rohingyas.

 "Bangladesh, one more time, is being urged to step forward to deal with a situation that is not of their making," he said.
 "We are not trying to push them into a corner on this issue, but there is a question of fair and right treatment here."